Don’t Let Memories Fade: Top Reasons to Scan Your Old Slides

-I remember my grandparents pulling out the slide projector and screen after a family vacation or at a family gathering and enduring hours (ok, I was 5 so it was probably more like 20 minutes) of click-click, picture-picture, blah-blah-blah.
-Now as an adult I would give anything to go back to those days and listen closely to my grandparents as they told stories of their slides which, in actuality, were the stories of their lives.
-Now all my grandparents are gone but what I do have is their slides and other photos, the visual documentation of lives richly led.
+I remember my grandparents pulling out the slide projector and screen at a family gathering and enduring hours of click-click, picture-picture, blah-blah-blah.
+Ok, I was 5 so it was probably more like 20 minutes.
+Now as an adult, I would give anything to go back to those days and listen closely to my grandparents as they told stories of their slides which, in actuality, were the stories of their lives.

 After I finished I went through the digital images with my mom and aunt to identify people and places and learn the stories of vacations, friends, and first homes.
 Now they each have copies of these treasured family memories as well.